 To view your CPU usage in cPanel, follow the steps below:

-- For more information, scroll down to the Metrics section and click on Resource usage to view data on resouces your account is using.
+- For more information, scroll down to the Metrics section and click on Resource usage to view data on resources your account is using.

 With both VPS and dedicated server hosting, you can SSH directly into the server to find out your usage.
-If you’re on either platform you can read our guide on advanced server load monitoring to determine your resource usage levels.
+If you’re on either platform you can read our guide on advanced server load monitoring to determine your resource usage levels from the terminal.